 - Actively encourage sign-ups: Promote your newsletter on your website, on social media, and in your email signature to grow your email list.
 Consider offering an incentive, like a free download or discount, for signing up.

 - Collect and review metrics: Use the analytics tools available in the email marketing platform you chose to see how many people opened your message and clicked on a specific link.

 Search Engine Optimization

-Search Engine Optimization (SEO) plays a big role in digital marketing.
+Search Engine Optimization (SEO) plays a big role in digital marketing by making sure your business is positioned well in Google searches and in other online searches.
 If the content you create isn't optimized, you will struggle to get the right people to see it at the right time.
-If you are new to this, you may want to review some of the basics of SEO for small business first.
-Then, use the suggestions below to get started:
+Get started with these steps:

 - Do your research: Get to know how your website and your competitors' websites are performing first.
 Use Google and other search engines to see where you rank.

 - Choose the right keywords: Based on your research, choose the most appropriate keywords for your website, blog posts, and all of the other content you create.